ShridhiGupta/NextStep/SETUP.md

 ## Ground rules

-- **Never commit `.env`.** If a key ever lands in a screenshot, a video frame, or a chat message, regenerate it immediately — it takes 10 seconds.
 - **Read before you send.** The cover notes are drafts written by a model that has only seen your `profile.json`.
 Check every claim is actually true about you before it goes to a human.